 Shedding comes from the wool surface of the rug and can be a major source of dust in a room in addition to trapping other allergens.
 A flatweave rug is comprised solely of warp and weft threads, so with no wool surface to contend with, flat woven rugs trap far lower quantities of allergens, produce far less dust and don't shed at all.
 In addition to their natural durability and ease of cleaning, that makes a flat woven rug one of the lowest maintenance rug choices that you can make.

 Some Truly Amazing Designers Make Them

 And finally, the last reason to love flatweave rugs is: there are some truly amazing designers working hard to make sure that these wonderful rugs just keep getting better.
 Among them is Miles Redd, a world-class designer, known for his modern take on classic, high-concept design.
-Redd has just released his first collection of rugs, including a number of beautiful flat woven offerings.
-With gorgeous colors and bold patterns capable of making a statement in any room, high durability, low... maintenance and a collection of modern offerings that's getting bigger and bigger, it's easy to see why so many people are falling in love with flatweave rugs.
+Redd has just released his first collection of rugs, including a number of beautiful flat-woven offerings.
+With gorgeous colors and bold patterns capable of making a statement in any room, high durability, low maintenance and a collection of modern offerings that are getting bigger and bigger, it's easy to see why so many people are falling in love with flatweave rugs.
 And now you know why, too.